captn-nick/MSFS-Mod-Selector/README.md

 and press the “Auto-add” button to add registration information for these (modified) lines to mods.txt.

 For mods unknown to the mods DB, only the mod line will be shown.
 You have to add these mods manually to mods.txt.

+### Contributing to Mod Selector’s online mod database
+If you decided to contribute your own mod definitions back to the central repository, first of all, thank you!

+Mod Selector uses a simple Git integration interface to allow you to download / upload mod definitions.
+Git is a tool used by software developers to work collaboratively on text / source code files.
+It is also used as the underlying mechanism of GitHub, the platform which hosts the Mod Selector source code.
+[Learn more about Git here](https://git-scm.com/).
+This chapter assumes you are familiar with Git.
+If you do not want to use Git to upload your mod definitions to the central repository, simply skip to the next chapter.

+In order to integrate Mode Selector with Git to use it to download / upload mod definitions, you must:
+* Install an external Git client.
+* Checkout Mod Selecor’s mod-repository subfolder (in the Packages folder) as a copy of the Git repository https://github.com/captn-nick/MSFS-Mod-Repository.
+* In your config.properties file, change the following property: ModsDb.updateWithGit=true.
+This latter property change will make sure that when clicking “Update mods DB”, rather than simply HTTP-downloading the latest mods-db.txt file content, Mod Selector will actually make a Git pull in its folder instead.
+This is done so to make sure both download and upload are managed by Git to prevent version conflicts.
+If you are in “Git mode”:
+* To download the newest mod definitions, click on the “Update mods DB” button.
+This simply does a Git pull.
+The concole output will be presented in a separate Window.
+If the pull command failed, please use your local Git client to solve the problem.
+* To upload your own mod definitions, click on “Contribute to mods DB” in the main window.
+This will add all your own mod-definitions to mods-db.txt, check them for consistency, and sort them.
+You then have to use your local Git client to actuall upload (push) that file to the remote repository (and file a pull request).

 ### Manually adding a mod
 A mods.txt file entry consists of a